-A measure of how well funded, or how "on track" a plan or risk pool is with respect to assets versus accrued liabilities.
+A measure of how well funded a plan or risk pool is.
+Or equivalently, how "on track" a plan or risk pool is with respect to assets vs. accrued liabilities.
 A ratio greater than 100% means the plan or risk pool has more assets than liabilities and a ratio less than 100% means liabilities are greater than assets.
+A funded ratio based on the Actuarial Value of Assets indicates the progress toward fully funding the plan using the actuarial cost methods and assumptions.
+A funded ratio based on the Market Value of Assets indicates the short-term solvency of the plan.